jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Phew!
 Done with determinants!
 That wasn't too bad.
 I'm definitely learning about matrix math as I go along.

 Matrix inversion time!
 Going to try out some default implementations for traits, too.
 Good a time as any!
 Darn, no luck with extracting `submatrix`.
 Need to figure out the right type system stuff for that.
 Probably just need to read the docs for `ndarray` more.
 Other than that, I'm done for now!

+Joke's on me!
+Now I need to handle fractional values from matrices with previously only integer values.

+# 03Feb2020

+Back after the weekend!
+Dithered a while before starting today because I knew I was neglecting some other, non-coding matters at work that took priority.
+Helped to, well, actually act on those nagging feelings before starting today.

+Damn.
+Might as well go back and refactor everything matrix-y to use f32 instead of i32.